 According to online reports, Mission Viejo is quickly becoming one of the more affluent suburbs in the Anaheim area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Yorba Linda.
+The 7th best suburb on our list goes to South Pasadena.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is South Pasadena.
+And rounding out the top ten for 2019 is Cypress.